-You only need 6 simple ingredients and a slow cooker to make this finger-licking vegan pulled pork recipe!
-This crowd-pleasing dish is perfect for an easy weeknight dinner at home, for a game day snack, or to bring to a vegan barbeque!
+You only need 6 simple ingredients and a slow cooker to make this delicious barbecue jackfruit burger!
+These small sliders are perfect for an easy weeknight dinner at home, for a game day snack, or to bring to a barbecue!Â

-How to Make It
+How To Make It

-Add the arrowroot powder and stir well to combine.
-Leave the lid off and let the jackfruit continue to cook for 10-15 more minutes or until the sauce has thickened to your desired consistency.
-Serve the shredded pulled pork on soft rolls topped with a pineapple slice and a spoonful of coleslaw.
+Scoop a little bit of the liquid into a bowl along with the arrowroot powder.
+Whisk it together and pour it back in.
+Leave the lid off and let the jackfruit continue to cook for 10-15 more minutes or until the consistency has thickened to your preference.

 Stovetop Instructions

-Step #2 - Rinse and drain the jackfruit and add it to the pan along with the drained pineapple, and BBQ sauce.
+In a large pan, over medium heat, saute the diced onions until soft and translucent.
+Rinse and drain the jackfruit and add it to the pan along with the drained pineapple, and barbecue.
 Mix it well, cover it, and let it cook for 30 minutes.

-Step #3 - Remove the lid and use a wooden spatula or potato masher to lightly break up the chunks of jackfruit.
 Strain a little bit of the liquid out of the pan and put it into a small bowl.
 Whisk together 1 tbsp of arrowroot powder with the liquid to make a slurry and then pour it back into the pot and stir to combine.
 The mixture will continue to thicken as it cooks.

-- Vegan Macaroni and Cheese
+- Dairy-Free Macaroni and Cheese

 - Creamy Broccoli Salad